-- Review of operations for recent years and of the financial position at the end of each of them.
+- Review of operations of second years and of the financial position at the end of each of them.
 The number of years reviewed depends on its relevance to the future financial position. - Development and modelling of the base scenario.
 As stated in the SOP, this would normally be consistent with the insurer's business plan. - Assess potential risks and identify those that are relevant to the insurer's circumstances.
 Sensitivity testing may be used to determine the relevant risk categories warranting further analysis. - In the event of a new regulatory requirement or change in standards, it may be necessary to perform additional analysis as the sensitivities to certain risk factors may change. - Selection of adverse scenarios requiring further analysis for relevant risk categories to be applied across all business and product lines: - Development and modelling of adverse scenarios likely to significantly impact the insurer's regulatory capital level and surplus.
 The scenarios may be single-risk scenarios, or integrated scenarios resulting from a combination of single-risk scenarios.
-The stress tests would cover a range of scenarios, including any new scenarios with emerging risks.
-Stress testing may be used to determine the adverse scenarios.
+The stress tests would cover a range of scenarios, including non-historical scenarios.
+Sensitivity testing or stress testing may be used to determine the adverse scenarios.

-- Identification and modelling of associated system-wide interactions and feedback effects (ripple effects and macroeconomic effects) caused by a change in assumptions triggered by the scenario. - Depending on the insurer's circumstances, the board of directors or chief agent and management may also be interested in situations that cross other break points, in which case further stress testing may be beneficial. - Selection of scenarios for inclusion in the report from those modelled showing the greatest sensitivities, where such sensitivity is based on the type of scenario and the associated thresholds being tested.
-For each scenario, identification of possible corrective management actions and presentation of financial condition results with and without such actions.
-In addition, commentary would be included on the rationale for those actions and the extent to which such actions are necessary and achievable and why they are expected to mitigate and/or eliminate the threats to satisfactory financial condition.
-Any possible constraints on identified corrective management actions would be taken into account. - Identification of possible regulatory actions for each scenario.
-For best practices purposes, it would be preferable to also identify possible regulatory actions that may be triggered as a result of falling below any threshold set by the regulator(s).
+- Identification and modelling of associated system-wide interactions and feedback effects (ripple effects and macroeconomic effects) caused by a change in assumptions triggered by the scenario. - Depending on the insurer's circumstances, the board of directors or chief agent and management may also be interested in situations that cross other break points, in which case further stress testing may be beneficial. - Selection of scenarios for inclusion in the report from those modelled showing the greatest sensitivities.
+For each scenario that would result in a threat to satisfactory financial condition, identification of possible corrective management actions and presentation of financial condition results with and without such actions.
+In addition, commentary would be included on the rationale for those actions and the extent to which act actions are necessary and achievable and why they are expected to mitigate and/or eliminate the threats to satisfactory financial condition.
+Any possible constraints on identified corrective management actions would be taken into account. - Identification of possible regulatory actions for each cenario that would result in a threat to satisfactory financial condition.
+For best practices purposes, it would be preferable to also identify possible regulatory actions that may be the thread as a result of falling below any threshold set by the regulator(s).

-Recent and current financial position
+Recent and current financial positior